TheoNDionne/GoliathTemplate/README.md

 - Organize and partition `MAIN.tex`
 - Finish migrating preamble stuff to `preambles/`
 - Rethink the structure of the preambles for the least possible brain fuckery.
+- Figure out what I want to do for tikz and pgfplots.